sebhtml/biosal/README.md

 ## Runtime

-The number of nodes is set by mpiexec -n @number_of_bsal_nodes Program.
+The number of nodes is set by mpiexec -n @number_of_bsal_nodes ./a.out.
 The number of threads on each node is set with -threads-per-node.

 The following command starts 256 nodes (there is 1 MPI rank per